alpergel/alpergel.github.io/CS180/PROJECT_4/README.md

 From these distances, it computes statistics: minimum, maximum, mean, and median distances from the origin, plus minimum, maximum, and mean pairwise distances.
 For suggestions, it sets near to at least 0.1 or half the minimum camera distance from the origin (whichever is larger), and far to 1.5× the maximum pairwise camera distance to cover the scene extent.
 If cameras are roughly equidistant from the origin (ratio < 2.0), it adjusts near to 0.3× the minimum distance and far to 1.5× the maximum distance, assuming an orbiting setup.
 It ensures far is at least 2× near to maintain a reasonable sampling range.

-Overall, this isnt always accurate, but I found it to give me relatively good suggested values for near/far.
+Overall, this isn't always accurate, but I found it to give me relatively good suggested values for near/far.